-The recent Court of Appeal decision Body Corporate S73368 v Otway creates significant financial uncertainty for apartment owners, who could now be liable for repair costs to units other than their own.
+The Court of Appeal decision Body Corporate S73368 v Otway creates significant financial uncertainty for apartment owners, who could now be liable for repair costs to units other than their own.
 In Otway, the repair works to a few units was determined to affect the overall weathertightness of the whole apartment complex, meaning those costs were shared amongst all owners.

 Otway concerned tower two of the Oceanside Apartments, a 12-storey commercial and residential building on the Mount Maunganui beachfront.